 The most common cause of kidney disease in Australia is diabetes.
 This is sometimes called diabetic nephropathy.
-About one-third of all people with diabetes develop kidney disease when high blood sugar levels damage the blood vessels in the kidneys, stopping them from filtering wastes properly.
+About 1 in 3 of all people with diabetes develop kidney disease when high blood sugar levels damage the blood vessels in the kidneys, stopping them from filtering wastes properly.

 High blood pressure can also lead to kidney disease.
 So can glomerulonephritis, which is an inflammation of the kidneys that can be inherited or can follow an infection.

 Some people are more likely to get kidney disease than others.
 You are more likely to get kidney disease if you:

 - have high blood pressure

 - have heart failure, or have had a heart attack or stroke

 - are very overweight

 - are 60 years or older

 - are of Aboriginal or Torres Strait Islander origin

 - have injured a kidney in the past